-When Thomas Jefferson was President of the United States, he bought a piece of land from France called “Louisiana,” an area much larger than the state of Louisiana today…so large, in fact, that buying it made the United States twice as large as it had been before.
-Since Thomas Jefferson was already on the nickel, it was the perfect coin on which to celebrate the Louisiana Purchase.
+When Thomas Jefferson was president, he bought a piece of land from France called “Louisiana.”
+This land was much larger than the state of Louisiana today…so large, in fact, that buying it made the United States twice as large as it had been before.

-In 1804, President Jefferson sent a group led by Lewis and Clark to explore this land, to describe the flora (plants) and fauna (animals) they saw, and to find a water route to the Pacific Ocean if there was one.
+In 1804, President Jefferson sent a group led by Meriwether Lewis and William Clark to explore this land.
+They made it all the way to the Pacific Ocean and back.